Tool Use

 A “tool” is any callable function or service that an LLM agent can invoke to perform a specific task, such as retrieving information, performing calculations, or interacting with external APIs.
 Tools are essential for building agentic workflows, enabling LLMs to go beyond text generation.

-FunctionTool: Wrapping Python Functions
+FunctionTool: Wrapping Tools

 from adalflow.core.func_tool import FunctionTool